 One of the more common reasons you may see yellowing spider plant leaves is cultural.
 The plant doesn’t mind a cramped pot, but you should change the soil annually.
 If you fertilize monthly, the soil can build up toxic levels of salt.
 Leach the pot after fertilizing to prevent the salts from burning the roots.

-These houseplants thrive in many types of light but excess light can cause the leaves to burn and no light will gradually weaken the plant with signs showing up first with leaves turning yellow on spider plant.
+These houseplants thrive in many types of light but excess light can cause the leaves to burn and no light will gradually weaken the plant with signs showing up first as leaves turning yellow on the spider plant.

 Plants can also get yellow leaves if they are moved to a new environment.
 It is simply a symptom of shock and will clear up once the plant adapts to its new surroundings.

 Excess minerals in the tap water can also cause discolored leaves.
 Use rainwater or distilled water when irrigating spider plants.

 A spider plant with yellow leaves may also be suffering a nutritional deficiency, but if you fertilize and change the soil annually, it is more likely a disease.
 Check to see if the container the plant is in drains freely.
 Setting the pot on a saucer and keeping the roots wet can cause mold issues and possible root rot.
 Water your plant when the top half-inch (1.5 cm.) feels dry to the touch.
 Avoid overwatering but don’t let the plant dry out.

 Spider plants have few disease issues other than rust and root rot, but root rot can be serious.
 When you see spider plant leaves turning yellow and are an enthusiastic waterer, remove the plant from its container, rinse the roots, cut away any soft or moldy parts, and repot in a sterile potting medium.